Badfish Paddle Board Sizing

 8’0” River Surfer: The 8’0 River Surfer is meant for high performance paddle board river surfing.
 The board is designed for park and surf and will accommodate a large range paddlers including those paddlers up to 230lbs.
 This board is a great choice if you are surfing larger volume rivers.
 The longer length and flatter rocker make this board faster and more stable making it a great choice for bigger rivers or larger paddlers on smaller rivers.

 9’0 MVP: The 9’ MVP is a large volume paddle board.
 This board is designed for downriver whitewater paddling and surfing and will accommodate paddlers up to 250lbs.
 If running rapids and catching river waves on the fly is your goal this is the board for you.
 Paddlers less than 160lbs may find this board too high volume.
+For smaller paddlers we have a smaller version called the sliMVP.

 7’6” MVP: The 7’6 MVP is really a hybrid of the River Surfer Series and 9’ MVP.
 Smaller paddlers use the 7’6 for river running and larger paddlers love it for river surfing.
 It is wider than the River Surfer and has the beveled rails, or chine, of the 9’ MVP.
 Due to these features some larger riders really like the 7’6 for river surfing or if you need to paddle downriver to get to a river wave.
 Larger paddlers or beginner paddlers sometimes choose the 7’6 for park and surf due to its user friendly design.